Difference between SPFS and Spectrum Scale

 What is the difference?

-So, from here we can easy understand the difference between SPFS and IBM Spectrum Scale even if both can in the end move data in to IBM Spectrum Protect.
+So, from here we can easy understand the difference between SPFS and IBM Spectrum Scale even if both can in the end move data in to IBM Spectrum Protect and track versioning of your files automatically.

 IBM Spectrum Scale is a scale-out filesystem that require local attach disk and can then tiering the data out to Spectrum Protect.
 It is good for keeping hot data on high performance tier and move out the data to cheaper tier after a wild, in mean wild SPFS is 1:1 scenario where one application has its own node and filespace in Spectrum Protect and don’t require any disk.